Coppernic/docker-android-images/README.md

 ```bash
 gitlab-runner register
 ```
 Then follow instructions.
-Don't forget to give a custom tag (for example "android", it will be used in gitlab-ci to specify the runner to use ).
+Don't forget to give a custom tag (for example "android", it will be used in gitlab-ci to specify the runner to use).
 Specify docker as executor, with alpine as default image.

 Once your runner config is done, edit the file /etc/gitlab-runner/config.toml :
 ```bash
 vim /etc/gitlab-runner/config.toml
 ```
-Find the configuration of your runner, for example, if you set the name as "android-sdk", search for the line name = "android-sdk".
+Find the configuration of your runner, for example, if you set the name as "android-sdk", search for the line : name = "android-sdk".
-Now, find the "volumes" line and edit it from :
+Now, find the "volumes" line and edit it from
 ```bash
 volumes = ["/cache"]
 ```